-Through the Tdh’s SIMESON project (Simulation of Essential Skills in Obstetrical and Neonatal care), we train midwifes and health workers in rural areas of Mali, Nepal and Bangladesh to make sustainable improvements to the quality of care provided at birth with links to the prenatal and postnatal care.
+Through the SIMESON approach (Simulation of Essential Skills in Obstetrical and Neonatal care), Tdh has trained midwifes and health workers in public health facilities of Mali, Guinea, Nepal and Bangladesh to make sustainable improvements to the quality of care provided at birth with links to the prenatal and postnatal care.

-In isolated areas characterised by deep and chronic poverty, access to basic health services, in particular perinatal care, is of serious concern.
+In isolated areas characterised by deep and chronic poverty, access to basic health services, in particular maternal and neonatal care, is of serious concern.
 A shortage of qualified health workers makes the follow-up of pregnancies and giving birth in good conditions almost impossible.
-Maternal mortality is mainly due to postpartum haemorrhage and hypertensive diseases, while neonatal mortality is mainly caused by obstructed labour, birth asphyxia and complications of prematurity, infections or complications during childbirth.
+Maternal mortality is mainly due to postpartum haemorrhage, followed by infections and high blood pressure, while neonatal mortality is mainly caused by the complications of prematurity, infections or complications during childbirth.
 The training content of the SIMESON approach is based on WHO guidelines and adapted to national requirements including the needed modules to address the main issues affecting babies and their mothers at birth.

 In these settings with difficult access to quality health care, mothers and their babies are the most vulnerable, particularly at birth.
 Tdh is committed to their survival and wellbeing.
-It is with this background that we have developed a perinatal health programme in Mali in order to reduce stillbirths as well as neonatal and maternal mortality.
+It is with this background that the SIMESON approach was firstly developed in Mali in order to reduce stillbirths as well as neonatal and maternal mortality.

 Training health workers to make a difference